-- (b) The term includes but is not limited to edible products, ointments, and tinctures. - 3 (14) (a) "Marijuana-infused products provider" means a person licensed by the department to - 4 manufacture and provide marijuana-infused products for a registered cardholder. - (b) The term does not include the cardholder's treating or referral physician. - 6 (15) "Mature marijuana plant" means a harvestable female marijuana plant that is flowering. - 7 (16) "Paraphernalia" has the meaning provided in 45-10-101. - 8 (17) "Person" means an individual, partnership, association, company, corporation, limited liability 9 company, or organization. - 10 (18) (a) "Provider" means a person licensed by the department to assist a registered cardholder as 11 allowed under this part. - (b) The term does not include a cardholder's treating physician or referral physician. - (19) "Referral physician" means an individual who: - 14 (a) is licensed under Title 37, chapter 3; and - (b) is the physician to whom a patient's treating physician has referred the patient for physical examination and medical assessment. - (20) "Registered cardholder" or "cardholder" means a Montana resident with a debilitating medical condition who has received and maintains a valid registry identification card. - (21) "Registered premises" means the location at which a provider or marijuana-infused products provider: - (a) has indicated that marijuana will be cultivated, chemical manufacturing will occur, or marijuanainfused products will be manufactured for registered cardholders; or - (b) has established a dispensary for sale of marijuana or marijuana-infused products to registered cardholders. - 25 (22) "Registry identification card" means a document issued by the department pursuant to 50-46-303 26 that identifies an individual as a registered cardholder. - 27 (23) (a) "Resident" means an individual who meets the requirements of 1-1-215. - 28 (b) An individual is not considered a resident for the purposes of this part if the individual:
+- (16) "Paraphernalia" has the meaning provided in 45-10-101. - 3 (17) "Person" means an individual, partnership, association, company, corporation, limited liability company, or organization. - (18) (a) "Provider" means a person licensed by the department to assist a registered cardholder as allowed under this part. - (b) The term does not include a cardholder's treating physician or referral physician. - 8 (19) "Referral physician" means an individual who: - 9 (a) is licensed under Title 37, chapter 3; and

-(i) claims residence in another state or country for any pu ourpose; or --- -------------
+- (b) is the physician to whom a patient's treating physician has referred the patient for physical examination and medical assessment. - (20) "Registered cardholder" or "cardholder" means a Montana resident with a debilitating medical condition who has received and maintains a valid registry identification card. - (21) "Registered premises" means the location at which a provider or marijuana-infused products provider: - (a) has indicated that marijuana will be cultivated, chemical manufacturing will occur, or marijuanainfused products will be manufactured for registered cardholders; or - (b) has established a dispensary for sale of marijuana or marijuana-infused products to registered cardholders. - (22) "Registry identification card" means a document issued by the department pursuant to 50-46-303 that identifies an individual as a registered cardholder. - (23) (a) "Resident" means an individual who meets the requirements of 1-1-215. - 23 (b) An individual is not considered a resident for the purposes of this part if the individual: - 24 (i) claims residence in another state or country for any purpose; or - 25 (ii) is an absentee property owner paying property tax on property in Montana. - 26 (24) "Second degree of kinship by blood or marriage" means a mother, father, brother, sister, son, 27 daughter, spouse, grandparent, grandchild, mother-in-law, father-in-law, brother-in-law, sister-in-law, son-in28 law, daughter-in-law, grandparent-in-law, grandchild-in-law, stepfather, stepmother, stepbrother, stepsister,

-- (ii) is an absentee property owner paying property tax on property in Montana. - 3 (24) "Second degree of kinship by blood or marriage" means a mother, father, brother, sister, son, - 4 daughter, spouse, grandparent, grandchild, mother-in-law, father-in-law, brother-in-law, sister-in-law, son-in- - 5 law, daughter-in-law, grandparent-in-law, grandchild-in-law, stepfather, stepmother, stepbrother, stepsister, - 6 stepson, stepdaughter, stepgrandparent, or stepgrandchild.
+1 stepson. , stepdaughter, stepgrandparent, or stepgrandchild.